-Technology and medicine are two of the most entwined branches, which often result in ideas that come from a movie about the future.
+Technology and medicine are two of the most entwined branches, which often result in ideas that seem to come from a movie about the future.
 Today, we are witnessing such a breakthrough in urology: the application of nanotechnology in motor devices to treat NMIBC [1].
 The combination of nanotechnology and urology is a breakthrough in the treatment of this difficult disease, which gives new opportunities for the fight against it.
 NMIBC is especially challenging for urologists as well as patients because of its high tendency to recur and progress.
 Thus, patients have to be watched and engaged as much as possible [2].
-Allopathic treatments are effective but have drawbacks and adverse effects.
-Introducing the nanotechnology motor devices is, therefore, a new strategy that has the potential to transform NMIBC treatment [3].
-This innovation, therefore, integrates nanotechnology and precision engineering.
-It is easy for nanoscale devices with elaborate motors to navigate within the bladder due to the fact that the bladder has a complex surface [4].
-These small devices, with the help of contemporary imaging and artificial intelligence, bringtherapy to the cancerous tissues and enhance the treatment's effect on cancer cells while reducing the harm to healthy cells [5].
+Allopathic treatments are somewhat effective but have drawbacks and adverse effects.
+Introducing the nanotechnology motor devices is therefore a new strategy that has the potential of transforming NMIBC treatment [3].
+This innovation therefore integrates nanotechnology and precision engineering.
+It is easy for nano-scale devices with elaborate motors to navigate within the bladder due to the fact that the bladder has a complex surface [4].
+These small devices, with the help of contemporary imaging and artificial intelligence, bring therapy to the cancerous tissues and enhance the treatment's effect on cancer cells while reducing the harm to healthy cells [5].
 This precision minimizes the impacts or side effects that are often related to other cancer treatments.
-Nanotechnology is not just about size control; it provides more than that.
-These small-scale systems employ certain pharmacokinetic properties of nanocarriers to increase therapeutic efficacy and decrease toxicity [6].
-Disease processes can also be observed in real-time, enabling the clinician to alter the treatment plan depending on the data obtained, thus enhancing the treatment results [7].
+Nanotechnology is not just about size control, it provides more than that.
+These smallscale systems employ certain pharmacokinetic properties of nanocarriers to increase therapeutic efficacy and decrease toxicity [6].
+Also, disease processes can be observed in real-time that enables the clinician to alter the treatment plan depending on the data obtained, thus enhancing the treatment results [7].
 The consequences of this technological development are not limited to urology only.
-The research on NMIBC will benefit from the advanced application of nanotechnology, and the treatment of other diseases will also develop new ideas [8].
-Some of the specific molecular therapies and functional imaging might soon revolutionize cancer treatment in numerous sub-specialties for numerous types of cancer [9].
-However, several factors hamper the adoption of this revolutionary technology, such as technical, regulatory, and economic challenges, which make the sustainability of these solutions difficult.
+The research on NMIBC will be benefited from the advanced application of nanotechnology, and the treatment of other diseases will also develop new ideas [8].
+Some of the specific molecular therapies and functional imaging might soon revolutionalise cancer treatment in numerous subspecialties for numerous types of cancer [9].
+However, there are several factors that hamper the adoption of this revolutionary technology as follows; Challenges such as technical, regulatory, and economic make the sustainability of these solutions difficult

-How to Cite : Haseeb A. Revolutionizing Urology: Nano-Enhanced Motor Devices In Non-Muscle Invasive Bladder Cancer Management: E D I T O R I A L. Pakistan J Urol.
-2024;2(01):85-86. doi:10.69885/pju.v2i01.56.
+Citations: L.A Revolutionizing Urology Nano-Enhanced Motor Devices In Non-Muscle Invasive Bladder Cancer Management: E D I T O R I A Pakistan Journal of Urology (PJU), 2(01), 74-75. https://doi.org/10.69885/pju.v2i01.56